terraform-iaac/terraform-kubernetes-loki-stack/README.md

 # Kubernetes logging by Loki stack (Loki+Promtail)

-Terraform module for logging your kubernetes cluster resources.
+Terraform module for deploy Loki logging to your kubernetes cluster, with multi cloud storage support.

 ## Wokrflow

 Module creates all necessary resources for logging important containers inside your kubernetes cluster.
 Previously you need to have Grafana to see your logs.
 Loki is only separate Data Source for Grafana.
-Module supports logging to AWS s3 bucket, GCP storage, Azure blob storage and Kubernetes Persistent Volume.
+Module supports different storages for logs: AWS S3 bucket, GCP GCS Bucket, Azure Blob storage and Kubernetes Persistent Volume.

 ## Software Requirements